ninghchen/ninghchen/README.md

 ---

 <div align="center">
-I am a Computer Science student at the University of Virginia School of Engineering
+I am a Computer Science and Systems Engineering student at the University of Virginia School of Engineering
 </div>

 ---